dnhkng/MiSTer-PCB/README.md

  - attach a 5V 40mm fan (optional), then cut the wires to length and solder to the top case PCB.

 ![buttons](Images/case11.jpg)
- - the bottons pop-in from the top, and the kink in the legs hold them in place while you solder.
+ - the buttons pop-in from the top, and the kink in the legs hold them in place while you solder.

 ![connector](Images/case9.jpg)
  - The hardest part in the whole project is the DE10 Nano heard connector.
 Cut a Female pin header up, and solder it in place as shown.